dustinpfister/blog_posts/_posts/threejs-cylinder-geometry.md

 ## Conclusion

 That will be it for now at least when it comes to the cylinder geometry constructor in threejs.
-Even now and then I do come around to do a little editing so I am sure I will expand this post at some point in the future when doing so.
+Every now and then I do come around to do a little editing so I am sure I will expand this post at some point in the future when doing so.
+However there might only be so much more to write about when it comes to the cone geometry constructor alone rather than topics that apply to geometry in general.

+When it comes to additional related topics to read more about you might want to check out the many other built in constructors such as the [Sphere geometry](/2021/05/26/threejs-sphere/), [Edge geometry](/2021/05/31/threejs-edges-geometry/), and [Capsule geometry](/2022/07/22/threejs-capsule-geometry/) constructors just to name a few.
+There is also looking into the many other ways to create or load in geometry such as making a custom geometry with javaScript code by starting with the [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/).
+When it comes to loading an external, fine there is the built in buffer geometry loader, but I tend to prefer the [DAE file loader](/2021/04/30/threejs-dae-collada-loader/) for that sort of thing.